 The key feature in prescription goggles is the use of prescription inserts, this is a separate frame that fits into the framework of the goggle.

-It's all about inserts for snow goggles.
-We get asked about direct glaze goggles, but although the technology is being developed as we speak, it's just not there yet.
-We would love them too, but we would also love a hover board!
-Don't worry, with the right lens in place inserts are hardly visible (the image below is to display the mechanics, not the finished product!).
+It's all about inserts for goggles.
+We often get asked about directly glazed goggles, but although the technology is being developed as we speak, it's just not there yet.
+Prescription inserts are the best solution but don't worry, with the right lens in place and when you're out on the slopes, the inserts are hardly visible.

 We have teamed up with Essilor and Shamir, two of the UK's leading optical labs, to offer a selection of high-quality lens packages: